josimard/angular-requirejs-seed/README.md

 		});

-When making a build, you minified code will change the attributes names and AngularJS will not understand what to inject anymore, getting you into [trouble like this](http://stackoverflow.com/questions/16242406/angular-js-error-with-providerinjector).
+Usually, when minifying code, your minifier would change the attributes names and AngularJS would not understand what to inject anymore, getting you into [trouble like this](http://stackoverflow.com/questions/16242406/angular-js-error-with-providerinjector).

-The problem is that with AMD modules you would normally have to use the second option, and you would end up with having to write ridiculous controller declarations:
+You would then have to end up writing some weird and hard-to-maintain declarations:

 		angular.module('app').controller("MyController", ["$scope", "$http", "Service1", "Service2"], function ($scope, $http, Service1, Service2) {
 			// Yeah, right… what this controller name yet?
 		}

 People at Google are clever and came up with [this solution](http://code.google.com/p/closure-compiler/source/browse/src/com/google/javascript/jscomp/AngularPass.java) for their Closure compiler.
 But what if we prefer using UglifyJS?
 We can, since we are in control of our build with Grunt!
-That's why I wired-in a simple angularPass() method in the [build utilities](https://github.com/pheno7/angular-requirejs-seed/blob/master/scripts/build-utils.js).
+That's why I wired-in a simple angularPass() method in the [build utilities](https://github.com/pheno7/angular-requirejs-seed/blob/master/scripts/build-utils.js), this pass also permit to avoid listing injectable strings with the use of [ng-annotate](https://github.com/olov/ng-annotate).

-Using the @ngInject comment, once minified, your controller methods will have injection rules on top of them: (for both global scope methods or AMD wrapped)

-		MyMinifiedControl.$inject = ['$scope', '$http'];
+By adding the @ngInject before your controllers constructors, injection will be automatically added:

+		/** @ngInject */
-		function MyMinifiedControl(a, b)
+		function MyController('$scope', '$http'])
 		{

+		}

+Once minified with this projet's [grunt file](https://github.com/pheno7/angular-requirejs-seed/blob/master/Gruntfile.js), the previous code will look like this:

+		MyController.$inject = ['$scope', '$http'];
+		function MyController(a, b)
+		{
 			// a and b will not throw an error due to $inject
-			// a is $scope
-			// b is $http
 		}

 ## What else is in there?